rust-unofficial/patterns/idioms/coercion-arguments.md

 }
 ```

-This example will work fine, as shown here:
+This example works fine, as shown here:

 ``` rust
 fn main() {